QiuJueqin/fast-openISP/README.md

 All modules in fast-openISP
 reproduce [processing algorithms](https://github.com/cruxopen/openISP/blob/master/docs/Image%20Signal%20Processor.pdf)
 in openISP, except for EEH and BCC modules.
+In addition, a CEH (contrast enhancement) module with [CLAHE](https://en.wikipedia.org/wiki/Adaptive_histogram_equalization#Contrast_Limited_AHE) is added into the pipeline.

 ### EEH (edge enhancement)